albertoforcato/funges/TASKS.md

 ### AI Identification

-- [ ] Drag & drop image upload
+- [x] Drag & drop image upload
-- [ ] Real-time AI-based classification using 4 TensorFlow Lite models (check the old project for the models)
+- [x] Real-time AI-based classification using 4 TensorFlow Lite models (check the old project for the models)
 - [ ] Display confidence scores + visual feedback

+### Fix routes
+- [ ] Take all the components defined in routes folder and extract them into a pages folder

 ### Species Database